 It should come as no surprise then that professionals lose faith in their job security once they hit their 40s and 50s.
-After surveying 3,900 job-seekers and employees over the age of 45, AARP found that a third of respondents felt they could lose their job because of their age.
-Sadly, these fears align with the reality of hiring and retainment practices to a degree.
+After surveying 1,052 adults aged 40 and 65, AARP found that 61 percent of respondents believed they could lose their job due to their age and 56 percent of unemployed respondents believed their age could make it harder to find another job.
+Sadly, these fears align with the reality of hiring and retention practices to a degree.

 Ageism Leads to Lost Chances for Older Professionals

 Biases have real-world repercussions for older workers, whether they’re pursuing a new opportunity or trying to hold on to their current job.
-The previous AARP survey also highlights that 12 percent of respondents believed they lost out on a promotion because of their age.
+A 2018 AARP survey highlights that 12 percent of respondents believed they lost out on a promotion because of their age.
 Even if professionals are employed in a role, seven percent of respondents in the same survey claimed they had been fired, laid off or forced out of their positions due to age.